sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 Owncloud and Nextcloud coupling
 ===============================
 It is possible to connect SWIFT to an Owncloud or Nextcloud sync-and-share service as external storage.
 How you can do this is described at the :ref:`owncloud <owncloud>` page.

+.. note:: **Note:** Since Nextcloud and Owncloud only support keystone V2 authentication, this will only work for users having a local keystone account.